pymatgen.command_line package

 Chargemol analysis for DDEC3, DDEC6, and/or CM5 population analyses, including the calculation of partial atomic charges, atomic spin moments, bond orders, and related properties.

-Initializes the Chargemol Analysis.
+Initialize the Chargemol Analysis.

 Parameters: